 Teaching Responsibility and Respect for Others

-When students are expected to follow lunchroom rules, they are learning important life skills.
-This will serve them well throughout their lives.
+Following lunchroom rules teaches students important life skills that will serve them well throughout their lives.

 Encouraging Healthy Eating Habits

 Encouraging healthy eating habits in the cafeteria can have a positive impact on students' health and well-being.
-By offering nutritious meal options and promoting healthy eating habits, schools can help students develop lifelong healthy habits.
+Schools that offer nutritious meal options and promote healthy eating habits can help students develop lifelong healthy habits.
+A University of Minnesota study reveals that students who develop a habit of good nutrition by the age of 15 maintain healthy diets into their 20s and beyond.

 Preventing Bullying and Negative Behavior